absmach/magistrala/docker/addons/vault/README.md

     token          Interact with tokens
 ```

+If the Vault is setup through `docker/addons/vault`, then Vault CLI can be run directly using the Vault image in Docker: `docker run -it magistrala/vault:latest vault`

-### Vault Web UI
+## Vault Web UI

-The Vault Web UI is accessible by default on `http://localhost:8200/ui`.
+If the Vault is setup through `docker/addons/vault`, Then Vault Web UI is accessible by default on `http://localhost:8200/ui`.